Fragmon/klipper_max_flow_test/README.md

 Released under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for details.

 Inspired by Klipper's StallGuard implementation and the work of the [klipper_tmc_autotune](https://github.com/andrewmcgr/klipper_tmc_autotune) project.

----

-## Contributing

-Issues and pull requests welcome.
-If you've tested this on a driver not listed above (TMC5160, TMC2130, TMC2226, TMC2660), let me know how it went — I'd love to add confirmed-working markers for those.